TynanSylvester/TyD/Proposal - patches.md

 ## Discussion

 You can freely mix patches and declarations in the same file.

-The parser can distinguish patches from data because patch paths must start with a pathaction, and all pathactions start with characters that are illegal as TyD node names.
+The parser can distinguish patches from data because patch paths must start with a path action, and all path actions start with characters that are illegal as TyD node names.
 So, the TyD parser can easily know, from the first character, when it's reading a patch instead of data.
 This'll make parsing faster.

 ## Ideas

 ### Ideas - General

+* `:CHILDNAME="VALUE"`: May be better to do this as `:/CHILDNAME="VALUE"`, and also allow other structures like `:@2="VALUE"`.
+This means `:` is more of a generalized "filter" operator that can be followed by all manner of tests, and the tests themselves use the same path syntax as anywhere else.
+We can also use operators like `|` and `&` and so on, parent addressors like `..`, tests besides `=` like `>` and `<` and `!=`, etc.

+* If I do the above, I may also want to change `@2` to `/@2`, where `@2` is a stand-in for node name, and `/` is a generalized "select into" operator that selects children of current selection based on some filter.
+So all path actions thus start as either `/` select from children, or `:` select from current selection.
+One could even imagine these operators by themselves, such that `/` just means 'select all children', so the current `/` would have to be replaced by `/:` - 'select all children, then filter them'.
+That has a nice purity to it, but it's a bit verbose.

 * Mixed data and patch: It would be great if patch and data syntax could be totally unified, so that the data syntax actually means "Add these records in this order and structure", and can be re-used as part of patching as desired.
 This also automatically supports things like "dotted paths" in data records.
 E.g if you just want `Goblin{attackDamage 7}` you can just write `Goblin.attackDamage 7'.
 TOML has a similar feature.
 This basically would just mean replacing the ^ insert operator with nothing at all.